clux/trials/README.md

 [ 'a', 'b' ]
 ```

-### multiple(ary)
+### multiple(ary, p)
-Takes an array and a fixed probability, does one Bernoulli trial for each element in the array, and collects all the successes.
+Takes an array and a fixed probability, does one Bernoulli trial for each element in the array with the defined uniform probability, and collects all the successes.

 ```js
 for (var i = 0; i < 5; i += 1) t.multiple(['a', 'b', 'c'], 0.4);
 ```

-Typical output:
+Example output:

 ```bash
 [ 'a' ]